-- Flash Talk Sessions and Symposium will be presented in 45-minute sessions. - Jump to the submission instructions for Individual Flash Talk Presentations. - 3.
+- 1. Individual Poster Presentation.
+Posters are individual, free-standing research presentations.
+They are the appropriate format when the material can be explained briefly, is suited for graphic or visual presentation, and the presenter would benefit from high levels of interaction and discussion.
+Each poster occupies one 8 ft (2.44 m) wide x 4 ft (1.22 m) high poster board. - Individual posters will be displayed in 60-minute sessions. - Jump to the submission instructions for Individual Poster Presentations. - 2.
 Paper Symposium.
 A cohesive cluster of research presentations and theoretical perspectives focused on a specific topic and emphasizes conceptual issues and an integration of findings with representation from multiple institutions.
 In this traditional format, the chair briefly presents the theme of the symposium, presenters speak for 15 minutes each, and a discussant provides an overview.
 At least 15 minutes MUST be set aside for audience discussion.
-Requirements: 1 chair with an optional 2nd chair if there is no discussant, 3 presentations plus 1 discussant, or 4 presentations. - Total time allotted to a session: 90 minutes. - Jump to the submission instructions for Paper Symposia. - 4.
+Requirements: 1 chair with an optional 2nd chair if there is no discussant, 3 presentations plus 1 discussant, or 4 presentations. - Total time allotted to a session: 90-minutes. - Jump to the submission instructions for Paper Symposia. - 3.
 Conversation Roundtable.
 This format is intended as a forum for a discussion of overarching questions/issues, not for the presentation of specific research findings.
 The roundtable is an engaging conversation between three or four scholars and the audience about ideas, methods, or professional- and research-related experiences.
 A conversation roundtable must have representation from multiple institutions.
 A central question or theme should serve as a focus for the roundtable.
 The broader purpose of a roundtable is to encourage networking among individuals or groups who may benefit from shared experiences or from hearing different views on a topic.
-The audience must be given 30 minutes to respond to the questions/issues raised and to introduce additional questions and comments to the panel.

-- Conversation Roundtables do not include PowerPoint slides or other audio-visual equipment. - Total time allotted to a session: 90 minutes. - Jump to the submission instructions for Conversation Roundtables. - 5.
-RETURNING for 2023!
+The audience must be given 30 minutes to respond to the questions/issues raised and to introduce additional questions and comments to the panel. - Conversation Roundtables do not include PowerPoint slides or other audio-visual equipment. - Total time allotted to a session: 90-minutes. - Jump to the submission instructions for Conversation Roundtables. - 4.
+RETURNING for 2025!
 Solicited Content Submissions.
 To attract submissions on topics of high priority, the Program Committee invites submissions related to specific content.
 Each submission will be reviewed by a peer panel, like other submissions.
-There will be an individual panel for each content area:
+There will be an individual panel for each content area: - a.
+NEW for 2025!
+Expanded Learning & Out-of-School Time